-The human brain is a topologically complex network, showing properties that are neither completely random nor completely regular (I).
-These properties are commonly studied through the lens of graph theory (I, 2), in which the brain is represented as a collection of nodes, depicting putative processing units, such as individual neurons, neuronal populations, or brain regions, linked by edges, that capture some aspect of structural or functional connectivity between nodes.
-The application of graph-theoretic tools has identified key topological properties of brain networks, such as the existence of highly connected network hubs, a rich-club of strong inter-connectivity between hubs, and an economical, small-world, hierarchically modular organization (I-4).
-These topological properties also a have a characteristic topography, meaning that they are spatially embedded in consistent locations; for instance, network hubs tend to be located in transmodal association cortices (4, 5).
+The human brain is a topologically complex network, showing properties that are neither completely random nor completely regular (1).
+These properties are commonly studied through the lens of graph theory (1, 2), which represents the brain as a collection of nodes (putative processing units, such as individual neurons, neuronal populations, or brain regions) linked by edges (some aspect of structural or functional connectivity between nodes).
+The application of graph-theoretic tools to these brain networks, otherwise known as connectomes, has identified key topological properties of brain networks, such as the existence of highly connected network hubs, a rich club of strong interconnectivity between hubs, and an economical, small-world, hierarchically modular organization (1-4).
+These topological properties also have a characteristic topography, meaning that they are spatially embedded in consistent locations; for instance, network hubs tend to be located in transmodal association cortices (4, 5).
 Understanding the causes and consequences of this complex arrangement of connections is a central objective of connectomics (6).

-Over a century ago, Santiago Ramón y Cajal proposed some general principles for brain organization, arguing that nervous systems are configured according to three simple laws related to the conservation of space, material, and time (7).
+More than a century ago, Ramón y Cajal (7) proposed some general principles for brain organization, arguing that nervous systems are configured according to three simple laws related to the conservation of space, material, and time.
 The conservation of space and material refers to a pressure to minimize the physical, metabolic, and cellular resources required to sustain neural function.
-This cost-minimization principle is ubiquitous in biological systems and minimizes unnecessary energy expenditure, which is essential for metabolically expensive organs such as the brain (8).
+This cost minimization principle is ubiquitous in biological systems and minimizes unnecessary energy expenditure, which is essential for metabolically expensive organs such as the brain (8).
 Conservation of time refers to a requirement for rapid and efficient communication between system elements, which is essential for adaptive function and organism survival.

-Several studies have suggested that cost-minimization is an important principle of neural organization, showing that properties as diverse as the spatial arrangement of neurons and cortical areas (9-11), the branching patterns of neuronal arbors (12), and the fraction of cortical grey matter occupied by axons and dendrites (13), can be explained by a pressure to minimize the overall volume of axonal wiring, which is often used to represent the wiring cost of a nervous system.
+Several studies have suggested that cost minimization is an important principle of neural organization, showing that properties as diverse as the spatial arrangement of neurons and cortical areas (9), the branching patterns of neuronal arbors (10), and the fraction of cortical gray matter occupied by axons and dendrites (11) can be explained by a pressure to minimize the overall volume of axonal wiring, which is often used to represent the wiring cost of a nervous system.
 However, a network configured solely to minimize wiring costs resembles a lattice, in which each element only connects to its nearest spatial neighbors.
-Abundant evidence indicates that connectomes have more long-range projections than expected under a pure cost-minimization model (14-16).
-These long-range projections are thought to act as topological shortcuts, improving the speed, efficiency, robustness, and complexity of communication across the network (14, 16, 17).
-In the language of Cajal, they can be said to conserve time.
-However, the long distances spanned by these connections (5, 18) connections incurs a wiring cost, leading to a trade-off between Cajal's conservations laws; more specifically, between the conservation of space and material (wiring cost) on the one hand and the conservation of time or, more generally, the promotion of complex, adaptive processes (functional value), on the other (16).
+Abundant evidence indicates that connectomes have more long-range projections than expected under a pure cost minimization model (12, 13).
+These long-range projections are thought to act as topological shortcuts, improving the speed, efficiency, robustness, and complexity of communication across the network (12-14).
+In the language of Ramón y Cajal, they can be said to conserve time.
+However, the long distances spanned by these connections (5, 15) incur a wiring cost, leading to a trade-off between Ramón y Cajal's conservation laws; more specifically between the conservation of space and material (wiring cost) on the one hand and the conservation of time or, more generally, the promotion of complex, adaptive processes (functional value) on the other (13).